polkadot-js/docs/docs/util-crypto/examples/encrypt-decrypt.md

+---
-# Encrypt & Decrypt Message using NaCl
+title: Encrypt & Decrypt Messages
+---

 The following example shows how to encrypt and decrypt a message with NaCl (pronouced "salt"), which is a Networking and Cryptography library used in util-crypto.